mit-pdos/sigmaos/cpython3.11/Doc/library/zipfile.rst

    attempting to read or write other files in the ZIP file will raise a :exc:`ValueError`.

-   In both cases the file-like object has also attributes :attr:`!name`, which is equivalent to the name of a file within the archive, and :attr:`!mode`, which is ``'rb'`` or ``'wb'`` depending on the input mode.

    When writing a file, if the file size is not known in advance but may exceed 2 GiB, pass ``force_zip64=True`` to ensure that the header format is capable of supporting large files.
 If the file size is known in advance,